tjr1974/Silk-Road-Legends-of-Wulin/documentation/game design document.md

 - ### Target Audience
   This game should appeal to a diverse range of players, primarily targeting:

+  - #### Casual Browser Game Enthusiasts
+    - Players looking for an accessible yet deep gaming experience that can be enjoyed directly in a web browser.

+  - #### RPG Enthusiasts
+    - Gamers who enjoy character development, skill progression, and immersive role-playing experiences.

   - #### MUD Enthusiasts
     - Players who appreciate text-based multiplayer games and enjoy rich, descriptive narratives.